 The Stuff of Nightmares: A Look Into the Life of a Recruiter

 For a good chunk of my recruiting experience, I recruited for customer service positions.
-We required a basic computer competency test and typing assessment to be completed as a part of the screening process.
-Due to limited resources, it was difficult for hundreds of candidates to share a few onsite computers to complete the process.
-As a creative solution to the lack of time and resources for high volume screening, we decided that a candidate could take the assessment at home.
-Our vendor at the time had the ability to email assessment links, so it was very convenient.
+We required a basic computer competency test and typing assessment as a part of the screening process.
+It was difficult for hundreds of candidates to share a few onsite computers to complete the process.
+We decided to secure a third-party vendor so that job candidates could take the assessment at home.
+Our vendor had the ability to email assessment links, so it was very convenient.

 Average time-to-fill ranges from about two weeks to four months, depending on the industry.
 The reliance we have cultivated on keywords to screen applicants have left tons of qualified candidates out in the cold if their resumes didn't include *just the right* words.
-Keyword screening also encourages "spray and pray" on the part of applicants, as they create multiple versions of their resumes to send to anyone and everyone offering a job.
+Keyword screening also encourages "spray and pray" on the part of applicants, as they create multiple versions of their resumes to send to anyone and every one offering a job.